Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 ### 6. Tests, Allies, Enemies
 Episodes: 10, 11, 12, 13, 14, 15, 16, 17

+Spike calls MAx to the cave again to show him more items or information that he discovered

+After words Spike can nologer restrain his self and releases the information to the public

 Minia is traded to Max's team

 Airiona wonders why he is calls Minia My Nia

 (scene as a flashback){
-At one point Max and Jax finds a struggling Minia in cyberspace saving from a cyber.beast.
+At one point Max and Jax finds a struggling Minia in cyberspace saving from a Cyber.Beast.
 Jax tells her is hybrids has to stick together after he carries her to safety.
 Max then begins to call her my nia and Jax joins in on the joke despite initially correcting him upon realizing the joke.
 }

 The cyvolters have revealed their selves and has been causing trouble with the new tech that Max created

 A crime is being commited Minia telports to arrest the crimmal to her surprise they arer using the weapons Max has be using

-She is ganged up on by these Cyvolters Thunora and Akia some are even Cybervators which include Airiona and Carla
+She is ganged up on by these Cyvolters Speeding Bullet, Thunora, and Akia using tech Max created some are even Cybervators which include Airiona, Aarock, and Carla

 Minia has no energy left just before Airiona goes to kill her Max joins in to help